virtual-maker/MySensors.Tools/README.md

 and CE       ->  9 - do not change CE to other pin, it is hard coded
 ```

-## TrafficDetector24
+## TrafficDetectorRF24
 A nRF24L01+ based WiFi Traffic Detector for logic analysers.

+The detector scans only one definable channel, typically the channel on which your MySensors transport network operates.
+A definable output pin can be connected to a LED or better to a logic analyser input.

+The code is based on the Poor Man's Wireless 2.4GHz Scanner, created March 2011 by Rolf Henkel

-Uses an nRF24L01+ connected to an Arduino AVR Uno/Nano/Mini
+This tool uses an nRF24L01+ connected to an Arduino AVR Uno/Nano/Mini:

 ```
 Cables are: